solana-labs/solana/docs/src/implemented-proposals/bank-timestamp-correction.md

 From each vote timestamp, an estimate for the current Bank is calculated using the epoch's target ns_per_slot for any delta between the Bank slot and the timestamp slot.
-Each timestamp estimate is  is associated with the stake delegated to that vote account, and all the timestamps are collected to create a stake-weighted timestamp distribution.
+Each timestamp estimate is associated with the stake delegated to that vote account, and all the timestamps are collected to create a stake-weighted timestamp distribution.

 From this set, the stake-weighted median timestamp -- that is, the timestamp at